Skip to main content

 Several insurance plans cover fentanyl addiction Intensive Outpatient Programs (IOPs) in Middle Tennessee.
 Providers such as Aetna, Cigna, Blue Cross Blue Shield (BCBS), Optum, TriWest, and UnitedHealthcare (UHC) typically offer policies that include addiction treatment as part of their behavioral health coverage.

-To determine if your specific plan covers intensive outpatient program costs, review your policy and reach out to Freeman Addiction Recovery Center.
+To determine if your specific plan covers intensive outpatient program costs, review your policy and reach out to Freeman Recovery Center.
 We can help you navigate the process and ensure you understand your coverage options for a fentanyl addiction IOP in Nashville, TN.
-If you’re concerned about substance abuse and mental health IOP pricing, Freeman Recovery Center also offers financial assistance and sliding scale fees for IOP to make fentanyl addiction outpatient treatment more affordable.
+If you’re concerned about substance abuse and mental health IOP pricing, Freeman Recovery Center also offers financial assistance and sliding scale fees for IOP to make fentanyl outpatient rehab more affordable.

 A group of people sit around in a circle discussing their struggles with addiction

-The cost for fentanyl abuse Intensive Outpatient Program (IOP) treatment in Nashville, TN, without health insurance coverage can vary, but on average, you can expect to pay around $1,698.
+The cost of Intensive Outpatient Programs (IOP) for fentanyl addiction in Nashville, TN, without health insurance coverage can vary, but on average, you can expect to pay around $1,698.
 This price typically includes therapy sessions, group counseling, and support services over the course of treatment.

 If you’re concerned about paying for an IOP without insurance, explore alternative payment options.
-Freeman Recovery Center offers flexible payment plans, sliding scale fees, and financial assistance programs to help reduce out-of-pocket expenses for intensive outpatient for fentanyl rehab.
+Freeman Recovery Center offers flexible payment plans, sliding scale fees, and financial assistance programs to help reduce out-of-pocket rehab expenses for intensive outpatient for fentanyl rehab.
 We are committed to making low-cost outpatient treatment accessible.

-If you have insurance, the cost of fentanyl addiction Intensive Outpatient Program (IOP) treatment in Nashville, Tennessee, can vary depending on your provider and plan.
+If you have insurance, the cost of fentanyl Intensive Outpatient Program (IOP) treatment in Nashville, Tennessee, can vary depending on your provider and plan.
 On average, you can expect to pay around $1,698 for outpatient treatment.
 However, your insurance may cover some of the cost of a fentanyl addiction IOP in Nashville, Tennessee, reducing your out-of-pocket expenses.

 Verifying your benefits is important to determine what’s covered.
 Freeman Recovery Center works with various insurance companies and can help you navigate your coverage.
 If you’re concerned about costs, we also offer financial assistance and payment plans to ensure treatment remains accessible.